-While you’re in-between jobs, it’s hard to make ends meet.
-The bills keep coming, and you may have to keep up with current expenses as well as repay debt that you took on years ago.
+While you’re unemployed, it may be difficult to make ends meet.
+The bills keep coming, and you may have to keep up with current expenses as well as repay the student loan debt that you took on years ago.
 It’s always best to continue making payments on a student loan, as you’ll have to pay it off eventually, but that might not be an option during periods of unemployment.

 How Unemployment Deferment Works